 The sailing season runs from December to June with the hurricane season hitting in June and ending in November.
 Winds are dominated by the NE Trade Winds and can sit at up to 20 knots, firm and steady all day.

 Hurricanes have recently given the Virgin Islands a big kicking and are not to be underestimated.
-Generally speaking it is impossible to hire a yacht during this time.
+Generally speaking it is impossible to rent a yacht during this time.

 How much does it cost for a USVI Charter

 There's almost a yacht for every budget when it comes to chartering.
 For US $120 a day - $840 a week - you can take a sailboat monohull out with five other adults.
 That is going to be cheaper than a week in a hotel for everyone.

 Catamarans cost a lot more - expect to pay anything from $500 to $2,000 a day depending on the season.

 Motor boats taken on a bareboat basis can cost as little as $500 a day if they have sleeping acommodation - much less if they are day boats.